Topics Map > Academic & Curricular Administration > Program Changes & Development > Academic Programs

 may students be admitted to programs that do not yet exist.

 Governance.
 The process for approving new programs involves several layers of approval.
 All new programs (degree, major, certificate program, or option), after first being approved by the sponsoring faculty (e.g., the department curriculum committee), must be approved by the Dean and the L&S Academic Planning Council.
 If the proposal concerns a graduate program, it must also be approved by the Graduate Faculty Executive Committee.
 The next step is approval by the University Academic Planning Council.
 For certificate programs and options, this is the final stage of approval, and the next step is to proceed to implementation.
+(In general, requests to create new certificates or options can be approved within one semester, but - as noted below - implementation is usually delayed until the next appropriate Fall term.)
 Proposals for new majors or degree programs involve a two-step process ("Notice of Intent to Plan" and "Request for Permission to Implement") involving all of these stages, as well as approval by the UW System Administration and the Board of Regents.
 Only after approval by the Board of Regents may the plan for a new major or degree program proceed to implementation.

 Program Review.
 Since the regular review of academic programs provides important context for and evidence of a unit's capacity to administer programs and serve students well, UAPC policy holds that requests to create new academic programs or to change existing academic programs or structures will only be considered if the sponsoring unit is current with respect to academic program review.
 Requests to create new programs will be delayed if a sponsoring unit has not completed a review within the ten years prior to submitting a request for change.
 (See section J of the UW-Madison Program Review Guidelines.)